boltcard/boltcard/docs/CARD_ANDROID.md

 ## Introduction

-Here we describe how to create your own bolt cards with the Bolt Card Android app and the Bolt Card service.
+Here we describe how to create your own bolt cards with the Bolt Card service and the Bolt Card Android app.

 ## Resources